jiaqiOS/OnlyCloudKnows/README.md

 ## Bibliography
 * Bridle, James. _New Dark Age: Technology and the End of the Future_.
 Verso, 2019.
 * Crawford, Kate. _Atlas of AI: Power, Politics, and the Planetary Costs of Artificial Intelligence_.
 Yale University Press, 2022.
 * Fisher, Anna Watkins. _The Play in the System: The Art of Parasitical Resistance_.
 Duke University Press, 2020.
+* Fisher, Mark. _Ghosts of My Life: Writings on Depression, Hauntology and Lost Futures_.
+Zero Books, 2014.
 * Harari, Yuval Noah. _Homo Deus: A Brief History of Tomorrow_.
-Harper Perennial, 2018.
+Harvill Secker, 2016.
 * Hui, Yuk. _Art and Cosmotechnics_.
-University of Minnesota Press, 2020.
+University of Minnesota Press, 2021.
+* Stiegler, Bernard. _Nanjing Lectures (2016-2019)_.
+Edited and translated by Daniel Ross, Open Humanities Press, 2020.
+* Vaidhyanathan, Siva. _The Googlization of Everything (And Why We Should Worry)_.
+University of California Press, 2011.
 * Virilio, Paul. _The Vision Machine_.
-Indiana University Press, 2007.
+Translated by Julie Rose, Indiana University Press, 1994.
+* Wiener, Norbert. _The Human Use of Human Beings_.
+Houghton Mifflin, 1950.

 ## Installation
 1. [Clone the repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), or download zip (click the green `Code` button at the upper right of the repo contents, then select `Download ZIP` in the menu) and unzip it.